Source Code Repo Layout¶

 Here are the basics:

-- Development is done on topic branches off the develop.
+- Development is done on topic branches off the master.

-- Merge to develop is only done via a pull request.
+- Merge to master is only done via a pull request.

-- The develop should always compile and pass all tests.
+- The master should always compile and pass all tests.

 More details on GitHub Flow: